-We’re all guilty of remembering our past holidays when we were still married as perfect.
+We’re all guilty of remembering our past holidays, when we were still married, as perfect.
 It’s easy to fall into this trap when we are divorced and over 50.
 When we are alone, we tend to think about the times when the family was together, when the marriage was strong, and when the holidays were “perfect.”

 But what we forget are all the things that weren’t great during the holidays when we were married.
 When we shut those not-perfect memories of family holidays out, we are subconsciously setting ourselves up for failure.
 We are holding our current holiday mood up to an impossible ideal of selective memories that may not be correct.
 We do this when we are feeling down, trying to imagine a happier time.

 This way of thinking does not serve you because you are holding yourself to an ideal that is impossible to attain.
 Making yourself feel guilty or resentful or longing for the past will not serve you this holiday season.
-The only way to start loving the holidays again is to reclaim for yourself… now.
+The only way to start loving the holidays again is to reclaim them for yourself… now.

-During the holidays, especially the times when you were married or raising a family, you were probably so caught up in trying to please others.
+During the holidays, especially the times when you were married or raising a family, you were probably too caught up in trying to please others.
 You were almost certainly trying to make things so perfect that you never took the time for yourself.

 But overlooking your own needs stops now.

 This holiday, especially if you are spending it by yourself and are worried about being lonely, gives you a unique gift.
 This season, you get to ask yourself and do something for yourself that you may have never had the opportunity to do before.
 You get to choose the season for yourself.